jopple/TIP-Eval/README.md

 - 0.5: Partially meets the requirement
 - 1: Fully meets the requirement

 Before conducting an evaluation, personnel should determine if any requirements warrant a higher weighting.
-When using the xls, adjust the points cell by applying a multiplier of 2 (i.e., [cell]*2).
+When using the xls, adjust the points cell by applying a multiplier of 2 (i.e., =A1*2 where A1 is the cell containing a point that should be weighted).
 Ensure that the adjustments are applied consistently across all TIP columns, not just for a single TIP (e.g., do not update only [TIP 1]).